Decidability of the isomorphism and the factorization between minimal substitution subshifts: The constant length case

 \subsection{Listing of the factors}

 Let $\sigma $ be a primitive constant length substitution.
 We know from~\cite{Durand:2000} that the number of aperiodic subshift factors of $(X_\sigma , S)$ is finite and all such factors are conjugate to a substitution subshift (Theorem~\ref{theo:durand13bbis}).
 We are not able to establish the list of its subshift factors but what precedes allows to find the exhaustive list of its constant length substitution subshift factors.
 Indeed, periodic factors can be easily found with the main result in~\cite{Dekking:1978}, see Section~\ref{section:periodic}.
 For the aperiodic constant length substitution subshift factors, Section~\ref{section:injectivisation} allows us to suppose the substitutions are one-to-one on letters.
 Then, Theorem~\ref{theo:radius1} indicates it suffices to test finitely many sliding block codes.
 Theorem~\ref{theo:decidlangauto} can decide whether or not they are conjugate one to the other.
 This gives the exhaustive list of aperiodic constant length substitution subshift factors.
-However, some subshift factors might be of non-constant length.
-More precisely, it is not known whether a factor of a constant length substitution subshift is isomorphic to a constant length substitution subshift.
-As a consequence, it is not clear that the list obtained above corresponds to the list of all subshift factors.